 On average, how much time can a person expect to invest in working with an attorney to move from no plan to prepared?

 It depends on what is involved in getting a person to whatever they considered prepared.
-A barebones basic set up can be done in a few hours of time, usually over a few weeks’ time frame.
-A typical situation involves an initial consult with the clients to discuss their individual situation and needs.
+A barebones basic setup can be done in a few hours of time, usually over a few weeks time frame.
+A typical situation involves an initial consult with the clients to discuss their individual situations and needs.
 I then draft the documents and send them to the clients for review.
 Once everything looks good, we meet to execute the documents.
 Additional meetings or phone calls may be needed for extensive revisions or if more complex trusts are involved.

 Please share some techniques people can use to find an attorney with whom they can trust and enjoy working.

 Start by asking people for recommendations.
 When selecting the people to ask, make sure they are people who have similar personalities or values to you.
 This doesn’t always mean your best friends or family members if they value different traits in a professional.
 Next, do some research on the names you receive or find.
 Check out the firm website.
 Read the attorney’s biography.
 Does the attorney have a blog?
 Read some of their posts.
 See if you can get a sense of their personality.
 You need to find someone you can feel comfortable with so that you can be open and honest with your attorney.
 If you are not comfortable with the attorney, you will never be forthcoming with them nor comfortable with the final product.
 You have to trust that your estate plan works for you.